Pigmassacre/mBreak/readme.txt

 Below are the things that I haven't made myself.

+The electricity.png image, used for the Electricity powerup, was drawn by my girlfriend, Anna Bjurbäck.

-The font used is 8-BIT WONDER.TTF made by Joiro Hatagaya.
+The font used is 8-BIT WONDER.TTF, made by Joiro Hatagaya.
 The license and readme for this font is in the fonts/ folder.
 The license states: "Currently all my fonts are freeware."

 I think it's a really nice looking font.
 It lacks special characters though, so I have to make do without dots, commas and other